broadinstitute/palantir-workflows/BenchmarkVCFs/VcfdistBenchmark_README.md

 ## Usage
 To run this file, upload it to a workspace on Terra, and run it on a table with the input information it needs.
-More information below, but please note that **both input vcfs need to be phased**.
-As of 2023-08-24, **there are no warnings about data inputs that might be unphased**. vcfdist will not crash because of unphased files, but your accuracy will likely be affected.
-Also, vcfdist ignores (as of 2023-08-24) whether the variants' haplotypes contain a ``/`` or a ``|`` to improve compatibility with tools that have non-standard outputs.
+More information below, but please note that **both input vcfs need to be phased.
+There are no warnings about data inputs that might be unphased**. vcfdist will not crash because of unphased files, but your accuracy will likely be affected.
+Also, vcfdist ignores whether the variants' haplotypes contain a ``/`` or a ``|`` to improve compatibility with tools that have non-standard outputs.

 ### Inputs